alekzTT/soapWSproject/README.md

 ## apps/

 * #### DesktopCarService.exe
-Windows desktop app consumes soap from http://web2.teiser.gr/webservices/carz/ still functioning built with C# with .net4.
+Windows desktop app consumes soap from http://web2.teiser.gr/webservices/carz/ still functioning built with C# with .net4 and Visual Studio 10

 * #### carz.exe
-Windows mobile app consumes soap service from http://alekz.eu that is currently unavailable built with C# with .net3.5.
+Windows mobile app consumes soap service from http://web2.teiser.gr/webservices/carz/ still functioning built with C# with .net3.5 and Visual Studio 10

 - - - -
 More info could be found in the documentation folder, unfortunately only in Greek (for now)